apiraccini/deeplearning_tensorflow/README.md

-# deeplearning_tensorflow
+# Deep learning - Tensorflow

-Notebooks covering different deep learning topics with Tensorflow 2.x
+This repository contains notebooks I use to exercise with deep learning using Tensorflow.